connxio/docs/docs/interaction/nuget/service-bus.md

 await _serviceBusHandler.Handle(msg, config:config);
 ```

-### UploadBlobSendSBMessage()-method
+### Compounded handling
-This method uploads a blob to your storage account and sends a message to your Service Bus where it is picked up by CX.
+Alternatively there is a method that uploads a blob to your storage account and sends a message to your Service Bus where it is picked up by CX, the `UploadBlobSendSBMessage`-method.
 The input is a BinaryData-object, and you may specify filename, the queue or topic to send it to, as well as the container on your blob storage that you want to store to.
 Example:
 ```csharp
 var testModel = new TestModel() { Id = 1, Name = "name" };